juicyllama/llana/README.md

 - [ ] move remaining items to github issues

+- [ ] add column exclusions (global and by table, e.g. deleted_at, password)

 - [ ] Adding more database integrations (postgres, etc)

+- [ ] Interface for managing configuration

 - [ ] Scope Llana cloud option for non-technical users